Girl Problems

 Girl Problems is the second studio album by American country music singer Chris Lane.
 It was released on August 5, 2016 by Big Loud Records.
-Produced by Joey Moi, the album includes Lane's first #1 single, "Fix", his top 10 single, "For Her", as well as a cover of Mario's 2004 hit, "Let Me Love You".
+Produced by Joey Moi, the album includes Lane's first No. 1 single, "Fix", his top 10 single, "For Her", as well as a cover of Mario's 2004 hit, "Let Me Love You".

 Commercial performance

-The album debuted at number 55 on the Billboard 200 chart, and at number 8 on the Top Country Albums chart, selling 6,200 copies in its first week.
+The album debuted at number 55 on the Billboard 200 chart, and at number eight on the Top Country Albums chart, selling 6,200 copies in its first week.
 According to Nielsen Music Connect, the album has sold 230,000 copies in the US as of July 2018.

 Critical reception

 Stephen Thomas Erlewine of AllMusic rated the album 3 out of 5 stars, comparing Lane's R&B influences to Thomas Rhett and Sam Hunt, while adding that "he navigates the lithe stylistic flourishes with ease, and the gloss of the record is appealing."